 Acts 1:9-11 - Now when He had spoken these things, while they watched, He was taken up, and a cloud received Him out of their sight.
 And while they looked steadfastly toward heaven, as He went up behold, two men stood by them in white apparel, who also said, "Men of Galilee, why do you stand gazing up into heaven?
 This same Jesus, who was taken up from you into heaven, will so come in like manner as you saw Him go into heaven."

 Luke 21:27 - Then they will see the Son of Man coming in a cloud with power and great glory.

 Jesus appears on the cloud as "One like the Son of Man."
 Recall from Revelation 1:13, "Son of Man" is the title that Jesus gives to Himself throughout the Gospels.
-However, we are first introduced to "One like the Son of Man" long before Jesus actually became a man.
+However, the "One like the Son of Man" appears long before Jesus became a man.
 Here is the pre-incarnate Christ in a vision given to the prophet Daniel:

 Daniel 7:13 - "I was watching in the night visions, and behold, One like the Son of Man, coming with the clouds of heaven!
 He came to the Ancient of Days, and they brought Him near before Him."

 This title clearly speaks of Jesus appearing in the form of a man.
 The following passage helps explain why Jesus is both the "Son of Man" and the "Son of God":